History, Architecture and Antiques

 The Lace House boasts its original intricate ironwork, ornamental cornices, parquet floors, figured glass doors and brass chandeliers.
 This original architecture is part of what makes the Lace House such a sought after event venue.
 The Lace House was acquired in 1968 by the state through the efforts of First Lady Mrs. Robert E. McNair.
 A restoration was completed under the direction of Mrs. John C. West, and the home became the official guest house of the Governor’s Mansion, accommodating overnight guests of the Governor and providing extra space for official functions of the Governor and his administration.

 In 2001, keeping with the administration's belief in maximizing the value of state assets, the Lace House was reopened for use by the public for weddings, parties, lectures and other revenue generating functions.
 A modest interior refurbishment was completed in 2004 to adapt the historic home for contemporary use.

-The upstairs of the Lace House boasts a “Bride’s Room” which features the field bed of Arthur Middleton, one of South Carolina’s four signers of the Declaration of Independence.
+The upstairs of the Lace House boasts the Camellia Room which features the field bed of Arthur Middleton, one of South Carolina’s four signers of the Declaration of Independence.
 This bed was taken on his military campaigns during the Revolutionary War.
-There is also a “Groom’s Room” upstairs filled with prints of native South Carolina birds and waterfowl.
-The Bride and Groom suites make the house a memorable place to host your special day.
+There is also the Cedar Room upstairs filled with prints of native South Carolina birds and waterfowl.
+The Camellia and Cedar rooms make the house a memorable place to host your special day.
 Most furnishings have been previously used in the Governor’s Mansion and many have been donated across time.